HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/tents.md

 Big Tents can spawn with up to five [Boxes](/obstacles/box) in the interior or right outside one of the exits.
 Some of these Boxes can be randomly replaced with [Office Chairs](/obstacles/office_chair) or [Grenade Boxes](/obstacles/grenade_box).
 They also contain two instances of world loot in the interior.

-Normal Tents always contain a single Box and an instance of world loot on the floor while Special Tents contain three Boxes instead of one.
+Normal Tents always contain a single Box and an instance of world loot on the floor while Special Tents contain a [Gun Case](/obstacles/gun_case).
 Special Tents are also more likely to spawn high tier guns on the floor.

 Destroying a wall or a pole of the tent will cause the entire structure including any remaining walls or poles to collapse.